Comcast customers who are blind or have low vision can enjoy increased access to TV programs with video description.

 Video description refers to audio-narrated descriptions of key visual elements of programming inserted within natural pauses in dialogue.
 Video description makes television programs, feature films and other media accessible to people who are blind or who have low vision, creating a richer, more independent experience.
 For example, video description describes key visual elements such as actions, facial expressions, costumes or scene changes in a program that a blind or visually impaired viewer would otherwise miss.

 For more information, please see Enabling Video Description on Motorola or Cisco Set-Top Boxes or a DTA or X1: Enable Video Description.

 How do I find programs that have video description?

 The cable networks and broadcasters determine what content is video described and how information on that programming is provided to the public.
-Video description is available on select programs as they air live.
-Currently, XFINITY On Demand and the XFINITY TV Go web and mobile platforms do not offer content with video description.
+Video description is available on select programs as they air live, when you watch them later on your DVR and on select XFINITY On Demand programs.

 Some programmers may label programming with video description through logos that appear on your television screen and audio tones as a program begins.

 Is video description a legal requirement?

 On August 25, 2011, the FCC released an order requiring video description on certain TV programming as directed by the 21st Century Communications and Video Accessibility Act.
 The new rules requiring video description went into effect on July 1, 2012.
 The goal of these rules is to improve access to TV programming for people who are blind or have low vision.
 Over time, this will lead to more programming containing video description.

 What does Comcast have to do?

 Comcast needs to ensure that all Comcast-leased set-top boxes and DTAs are capable of selecting video description services (and passing through video description where provided).
 Comcast must ensure that the top five non-broadcast networks (i.e., cable networks) provide at least 50 hours per calendar quarter of video-described prime time or children's programming.